mr-ravin/pdfmaker/README.md

 An opensource image to pdf maker android application.
 The produced pdfs contains pages of A4 size.

 ##### Application Developer: [Ravin Kumar](http://mr-ravin.github.io)

+#### Instructions:
+- Tap and hold over images when need to select multiple images.
+- In case where only one image is needed to make a pdf, a short-touch on the screen will also work.

 #### Download FileCrypt from Google PlayStore:
 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" width="30%" height="30%" target="_blank">](https://play.google.com/store/apps/details?id=ravin.developer.pdfmaker)